-Retail holiday sales are expected to top $1 trillion in 2017.2 The result?
+Retail holiday sales touched 964 billion in 2023.2 The result?
 The awful January “financial hangover” that occurs when we face bloated credit card bills and skeletal bank statements.

 If gift-giving pressure weren’t so intense, said the survey respondents, 25 percent would spend money on activities with friends and family, 37 percent would reduce their debt, and 47 percent would add to their savings.3

 One segment of the U.S. population may already have figured out a balanced approach to holiday spending.
 Research shows that Confident Planners — roughly 2 in 10 Americans — are adept at living within their means and deferring gratification.
 As a result, they feel more confident and satisfied with life than those of us racing through the mall at midnight.

 Does that mean Confident Planners sit out the holidays in a cave, subsisting on bread and water?
 Of course not.
 But because they plan well and live within their means, they may resist the pressure to over-spend by sticking with a plan and a budget.
 Because they have greater financial and emotional confidence, they may also have realistic expectations about holiday giving (and receiving), recognizing that happiness and self-worth can’t be downloaded from the latest toy or electronic device.

 Here are some ways you can spend less, while finding greater financial and emotional satisfaction in the lead up to the holiday season.

 Choose experience over expense